OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react.md

 <br>

-We first get an OpenVidu object and initialize a session property in a state.
+We first get an OpenVidu object and initialize a session property in the state.

 ```javascript
 // --- 1) Get an OpenVidu object ---